bloomberg/chromium.bb/src/net/docs/life-of-a-url-request.md

 If you notice any inaccuracies in this document, or feel that things could be better explained, please do not hesitate to submit patches.

 # Anatomy of the Network Stack

+The network stack is located in //net/ in the Chrome repo, and uses the namespace "net".
+Whenever a class name in this doc has no namespace, it can generally be assumed it's in //net/ and is in the net namespace.

 The top-level network stack object is the URLRequestContext.
 The context has non-owning pointers to everything needed to create and issue a URLRequest.
 The